 Eleanor Weathers, born in 1759, was admitted to the Hospital and given the number 13621.
-At age 11 she was apprenticed to John Constable, a tambour worker of Worship Court, Moorfields.
-By 1777, Eleanor had returned to the Hospital after her master and mistress abandoned her and pawned her clothes.
-The Hospital Governors agreed that Eleanor could remain at the Hospital until she found work as an embroiderer.
+In 1778, she was apprenticed to John Constable, a tambour worker of Worship Court, Moorfields.
+But a year later, Eleanor had returned to the Hospital after her master and mistress abandoned her and pawned her clothes.
+The Hospital Governors agreed that Eleanor could remain at the Hospital until she found further employment as an embroiderer.

-It is not known if she did find further employment but in 1783 she was recorded as living at the Hospital.
+By 1783 she was recorded as living at the Hospital again.
 Eleanor became employed by the Hospital assisting the knitting mistress, Margaret Crossley; employment she continued with until 1792.
 At this point, a reference in the wages book recorded a change to her surname – she had now become Eleanor Grafton and left the care of the Hospital once again.